I’ve been on a mission: find an AI hypnosis app that actually delivers on its promises.

 The AI feature: Reveri uses AI for personalising recommendations — suggesting which session might help today — but the actual content is pre-recorded by Dr. Spiegel.
 Expertly crafted, just not generative.

 Free tier: 7-day trial.
-After that, ~$15/month or ~$100/year.
+Current public pricing lists $24.99/month or $99.99/year.

 What I like: